 The circadian rhythm is responsible for a host of different hormones and neurotransmitters of our body that make us awake and energetic.
 It drives hormones related to our appetite, metabolism, stress.
 Almost every hormonal system of our body is tied to the circadian rhythm.

-The circadian rhythm is best described as having these peak and valleys of energy levels throughout the day and night.
-The peak should be at daytime giving us plenty of energy to live our lives and dealing with everyday tasks.
+The circadian rhythm is best described as having these peaks and valleys of energy levels throughout the day and night.
+The peak should be at the daytime giving us plenty of energy to live our lives and dealing with everyday tasks.
 The valley should be during night time when the energy levels naturally drop making us ready for a good night of rest and regeneration.

 Ideally, the peaks should be high when you have high energy levels and the valleys should be low enough you fall asleep easily and sleep until the morning restfully.
 But our modern world disrupts this with artificial lighting, blue light emitting screens, high-stress levels caused by our hectic lifestyle and by using stimulants to give us energy such as drinking too much coffee.
 And because of this the peaks and valleys are flattened out – during day time we have low energy so we tend to be tired and even sleepy and during night time we feel overstimulated and can’t fall asleep easily.
 So we develop daytime fatigue and nighttime insomnia symptoms.